a private matter

 When can I go back to work?

-Most women return to their usual activities the next day.
-You will need to avoid strenuous activity and heavy lifting for 2 weeks.
+Most people return to their usual activities the next day.